KarKar1234/react-frontend-dev-portfolio/README.md

 * Toggle through light and dark mode on the title page
 * Uses React to build a vertical timeline showing my experience
 * Minimalistic mobile friendly website
 * Engage with interactive buttons to open popups displaying information about my projects
+* Utilizes JSON fetched data